-4. Smuggles in the answer book or additional If the imposter is an outsider, he/she will be sheet or takes out or arranges to send out the handed over to the police and a case is registered question paper or answer book or additional against him/her.
+The candidate who has impersonated shall be expelled from examination hall and forfeits the seat.
+The performance of the original candidate, who has been impersonated, shall be cancelled in all the subjects of the examination (including practical's and project work) already appeared and shall not be allowed to appear for examinations of the remaining subjects of that semester/year.
+The candidate is also debarred for two consecutive semesters from class work and all university examinations.
+The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
+4 .
+Smuggles in the answer book or additional If the imposter is an outsider, he/she will be sheet or takes out or arranges to send out the handed over to the police and a case is question paper or answer book or additional registered against him/her.
 Expulsion from the sheet, during or after the examination. examination hall and cancellation of performance in that subject and all the other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred for two consecutive semesters from class work and all university examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
 5. Uses objectionable, abusive or offensive Cancellation of the performance in that language in the answer paper or in letters to the subject. examiners or writes to the examiner requesting him to award pass marks.
-6. Refuses to obey the orders of the Chief In case of students of the college, they shall be Superintendent/Assistant-Superintendent / any expelled from examination halls and officer on duty or misbehaves or creates cancellation of their performance in that subject disturbance of any kind in and around the and all other subjects the candidate(s) has examination hall or organizes a walk out or (have) already appeared and shall not be instigates others to walk out, or threatens the permitted to appear for the remaining officer-in charge or any person on duty in or examinations of the subjects of that outside the examination hall or causes any injury semester/year.
-The candidates are also to his person or to any of his relatives debarred and forfeit their seats.
-In case of whether by offensive words spoken or written outsiders, they will be handed over to the
+6. Refuses to obey the orders of the Chief In case of students of the college, they shall be Superintendent/Assistant-Superintendent / any expelled from examination halls and officer on duty or misbehaves or creates cancellation of their performance in that disturbance of any kind in and around the subject and all other subjects the candidate(s) examination hall or organizes a walk out or has (have) already appeared and shall not be instigates others to walk out, or threatens the permitted to appear for the remaining officer-in charge or any person on duty in or examinations of the subjects of that The sending and 1: 1-4 outside the examination hall or causes any semester/year.
+The candidates are also outside the examination hall or causes any injury to his person or to any of his relatives debarred and forfeit their seats.
+In case of or by signs or by visible representation or assaults the officer-in-charge, or any person on duty inside or outside the examination hall or any of his relatives, or indulges in any other act of misconduct or mischief which results in damage to or destruction of property in the examination hall or any part of the college campus or engages in any other act which in the opinion of the officer on duty amounts to use of unfair means or misconduct or has the tendency to disrupt the orderly conduct of the examination.